 The function of the nuclear membrane

-The nuclear membrane serves as a barrier between the nucleus and the cytoplasm, allowing controlled gene regulation and transcription in the nuclear area (CALLAN HG et al, 1950; WATSON ML.
-1955).
-The nuclear pores allow for active transport of small molecules, but also larger proteins, between the nucleus and the cytoplasm (Paine PL et al, 1975; BAHR GF et al, 1954).
-In that sense, the nuclear membrane creates both a barrier, but also a linkage between the nucleus and the rest of the cell.
-The nuclear membrane is a highly dynamic structure and the structural composition is altered throughout the cell cycle.
-During the G2 phase, the nuclear membrane expands as a result of chromosome duplication.
-The membrane breaks down in the prometaphase to enable connection of the centrosomes and the spindle apparatus to the sister chromatids during mitosis.
-The breakdown mechanism involves disassembly of the nuclear pore complexes, depolymerization of the nuclear lamina, removal of proteins associated to the inner nuclear membrane.
-Reassembly of the nuclear membrane occures after the completion of mitosis (Terasaki M et al, 2001; Dultz E et al, 2008; Salina D et al, 2002; Beaudouin J et al, 2002; Gerace L et al, 1980; Ellenberg J et al, 1997; Yang L et al, 1997).
-Mutations in genes encoding nuclear lamina associated proteins give rise to several disease,s collectively called laminopathies.
+The nuclear membrane serves as a barrier between the nucleus and the cytoplasm, separating gene regulation and transcription in the nucleus from translation in the cytoplasm (CALLAN HG et al. (1950); WATSON ML.
+(1955)).
+The nuclear pores allow for diffusion of small molecules, but also active transport of larger molecules like RNA and proteins, across the nuclear membrane (Paine PL et al. (1975); BAHR GF et al. (1954)).
+In that sense, the nuclear membrane creates both a barrier, but also a linkage, between the nucleus and the rest of the cell.
+The nuclear membrane is a highly dynamic structure, with a composition that is altered throughout the cell cycle.
+After replication in S phase, the nuclear membrane expands in G2, but then breaks down upon entry into mitosis to enable connection of the spindle apparatus to the sister chromatids.
+The breakdown mechanism involves disassembly of the nuclear pore complexes, depolymerization of the nuclear lamina, removal of proteins associated with the inner nuclear membrane.
+Reassembly of the nuclear membrane occurs after the completion of mitosis (Terasaki M et al. (2001); Dultz E et al. (2008); Salina D et al. (2002); Beaudouin J et al. (2002); Gerace L et al. (1980); Ellenberg J et al. (1997); Yang L et al. (1997)).
+Mutations in genes encoding nuclear lamina associated proteins give rise to several diseases, collectively called laminopathies.
 One example is the protein emerin that mediates anchoring of the nuclear membrane to the cytoskeleton (Figure 6).
-Mutations in the EMD gene causes Emery-Dreifuss muscular dystrophy (EDMD); an X chromosome linked disease characterized by contractures and in many cases also cardiomyopathy (Bione S et al, 1994).
+Mutations in the EMD gene causes Emery-Dreifuss muscular dystrophy (EDMD); an X chromosome linked disease characterized by contractures and in many cases also cardiomyopathy (Bione S et al. (1994)).

-Gene Ontology (GO) analysis of genes encoding proteins mainly localized to the nuclear membrane shows functions that are well in line with already known functions for the structure.
+Gene Ontology (GO) analysis of genes encoding proteins mainly localized to the nuclear membrane reveal enrichment of GO terms describing functions that are well in line with known functions of the nuclear membrane.
 The enriched terms for the GO domain Biological Process are mostly related to molecular transport (Figure 5a).
-Enrichment analysis of the GO domain Molecular Function give top hits for terms related to lamins, nuclear pore complexes and nuclear trafficking (Figure 5b).
+Enrichment analysis of the GO domain Molecular Function gives top hits for terms related to lamins, nuclear pore complexes and nuclear trafficking (Figure 5b).